-There is evidence, however, that at a slightly older age, infants have the capacity to integrate emotional and attentional cues to predict another person's behavior (Repacholi & Meltzoff, 2007; Repacholi et al., 2008).
-In "emotional eavesdropping" studies, 18-month-old infants did not imitate if the Emoter had previously expressed anger and she was currently looking in their direction.
+By 18 months, infants have the capacity to integrate emotional and attentional cues to predict another person's behavior (Repacholi & Meltzoff, 2007; Repacholi, et al., 2008).
+In "emotional eavesdropping" studies, infants did not imitate if the Emoter had previously expressed anger and she was currently looking in their direction.
 If the previously angry adult left the room, turned her back on the infant, or read a magazine, infants eagerly played with the object and imitated the adult's acts.
 They also did so if the adult had not become angry and was currently looking at them.
 Thus, infants did not simply respond to the Emoter's prior emotion alone or direction of gaze alone.
 Instead, infants' were able to take into account the Emoter's current looking behavior and her prior emotion and used this dual information to predict how the Emoter would respond if they themselves were to play with the object.
 Infants then regulated their own behavior accordingly.